QaeyxL/HandaCraftPH-/README.md

   Some deployment platforms may require manual redeploys if auto-deploy is misconfigured.
 - **API rate limits not handled**
   External APIs like Twilio and Quotable.io may fail silently if rate limits are exceeded.
-- **Minimal accessibility features**
-  The site lacks ARIA labels and keyboard navigation enhancements for screen readers.
 - **Mobile responsiveness may vary**
   While designed to be responsive, some layouts may break on smaller screens.
 - **EasyPost API**